 In September of 2020 we introduced our own homecooked replacement for RocksDB - a storage engine called Pebble.
 You can read about our reasons for the switch in this blog.
 We have tremendous respect and appreciation for RocksDB and continue to recommend it.

 If, on a final exam at a database class, you asked students whether to build a database on a log-structured merge tree (LSM) or a BTree-based storage engine, 90% of your students would probably respond that the decision hinges on your workload.
 “LSMs are for write-heavy workloads and BTrees are for read-heavy workloads”, the conscientious ones would write.
-If you surveyed most NewSQL databases today, most of them are built on top of an LSM, namely, RocksDB.
+If you surveyed most NewSQL (or distributed SQL) databases today, most of them are built on top of an LSM, namely, RocksDB.
 You might thus conclude that this is because modern applications have shifted to more write-heavy workloads.
 You would be incorrect.